QingXin96/Intrinsic_image_transfer/README.md

 # Intrinsic Image Transfer

-This repository is the implementation  (in Matlab) for the paper:
+This repository is a (Matlab) implementation  (in  for the paper:

 [**Intrinsic Image Transfer for Illumination Manipulation**](https://arxiv.org/abs/2107.00704).